 No. A point-in-time check is a snapshot.
 AI model versions update, competitors publish content, and your docs change.
 Citation patterns shift.
 Monitoring is what makes the data actionable.

-DevTune tracks AI search visibility for developer tool companies across ChatGPT, Perplexity, Grok, Google AI Mode, and Gemini Search.
-Start your free trial - no CC required.
+DevTune tracks AI search visibility for developer tool companies across ChatGPT, Perplexity, Microsoft Bing Copilot, Google AI Mode, and Gemini Search.
+Start your 7-day trial - card required, $0 today.